- Who Are We?

 Is Nudity Legal?

-Arizona laws on indecent exposure, ARS 13-1402(A), say that one must be "reckless" in confronting non-naturists with nudity to be guilty of a crime.
-As long as we are willing to cover up at the request of a law officer, and avoid areas where less informed people are likely to pass, we face little likelihood of legal difficulties.
-We always try to avoid confrontations with civil authorities or the public.
-We prefer using federal lands where nudity is legal and not regulated, so many of our outings are in areas maintained by the U.S. Forest Service or Bureau of Land Management.
-CSN works with federal and other authorities who are usually happy to deal with us since we are caring users of public lands.
+Arizona law on indecent exposure, ARS 13-1402(A), states that a person commits indecent exposure if that person exposes genitals, anus, or the areola or nipple of a woman's breast and another person is present, and the defendant is reckless about whether the other person, as a reasonable person, would be offended or alarmed by the act.
+As long as we are willing to cover up at the request of civil authorities, and avoid confrontations with civil authorities and the public, we normally face little likelihood of legal difficulties.
+We prefer using Federal lands where Federal civil authorities are more tolerant of nudity; however, we recognize that state and local civil authorities can enforce local laws on Federal lands.
+So many of our outings are in areas maintained by the U.S. Forest Service and Bureau of Land Management.
+CSN works with Federal and other authorities who are usually happy to deal with us since we are caring users of public lands.
 We obtain proper permits and take pride in keeping our campsites better than we found them.

 How Do I Join?

 Read through the information provided here on our Web Pages.
 If you have any questions, please contact us by using the form on our Request Information page.

 Members are defined as adults (18 and over), whose annual dues are paid and in good standing.

 CSN functions are for Members, Guests and Visitors.
 Guests and Visitors are welcome either when accompanied by a member or with prior Board notification.
 Visitors and Guests may attend an event before a decision is requested on becoming a member.

 CSN is a family friendly organization and actions contrary to common sense family standards will not be condoned.
 Person(s) exhibiting offensive behavior will be asked to leave without refund of any fees.
 No overt sexual activity is permitted.
 Alcohol consumption must be kept in moderation, and no illegal substances are ever permitted at any CSN function.